 The unfortunate reality is that more than two-thirds of startups fail in the first five years, which means you need a backup plan if things don’t turn out the way you want.
 As employers tend to evaluate your candidacy for a job based on the most recent job you had, you don’t want to find yourself stuck at twenty-five with a failed business and no job prospects.
 Your resume needs nurturing if you’re to have a safety net when all else fails.

 Start with Startup

 Startups are experience

 Starting a company, whether or not it succeeds, may be one of the biggest learning opportunities that exists, if your goal is ultimately to have your own company.
 It’s do or die when you run your own business; you are forced be a jack of all trades, taking on sales, networking, marketing, data crunching, and a myriad of other skills that you would otherwise find difficult to come by at a desk job.
 For those who don’t yet know which career path interests you, launching your startup will give you the chance to try a bit of everything and see what you love.
-And, research from Harvard Business School found that your chance of starting a business that will succeed increases if you’ve started a business in the past, so the best way to get to successful venture number three is by launching venture number one!
+Sources say that your chance of starting a business that will succeed increases if you’ve started a business in the past, so the best way to get to successful venture number three is by launching venture number one!

 You have nothing to lose